The Best Fat Intake For The Top 3 Genotypes: Which are you?May 12, 2017

 - The function of immune defenses

-In Conclusion: Magnesium can restore our energy levels by playing a role in each of these process.
+In Conclusion: Magnesium can restore our energy levels by playing a role in each of these processes.
 When we have more in our systems, our bodies are more capable of running effectively and giving us the energy we need to take back our health.

 Why are people low in magnesium?

 There are two factors at work in all of this.
 When it comes to our levels we need to think about:

 - How much we are getting

 - How much we are losing

 When we fall behind in one, or when we fall behind in both, we are really hurting our bodies.
 We will talk more later about how we get more into our systems, but here are some of the common reasons that we are losing magnesium:

-- Stress – mental, emotional and physical stress can actually cause increased loss in the system.
+- Stress – mental, emotional and physical stress can cause an increased loss in the system.

 - Caffeine – causes a greater loss in our bodies.
 This loss adds to the jittery, anxious and hyper-alert way that we feel after we consume large amounts of caffeine.

-- Higher Sodium Diets – when we consume more salt, our body makes us pee it out, which causes a greater loss of magnesium in our bodies.
+- Higher Sodium Diets – when we consume more salt, our body makes us pee it out.
+This causes a loss of magnesium.

-- Medications – certain medications can reduce absorption in our guts and can accelerate the rate at which we lose magnesium.
+- Medications – certain medications can reduce absorption in our gut and accelerate the rate at which we lose magnesium.

-- Vitamin D Deficiency – magnesium is actually essential for vitamin D activation and metabolism.
-We will lose our magnesium if we do not have enough vitamin D.
+- Vitamin D Deficiency – magnesium is essential for vitamin D activation.
+We will lose our magnesium if we do not have enough.

-- Gastrointestinal Diseases – when our guts are not right, our ability to absorb it can suffer.
+- Gastrointestinal Diseases – when our guts are not right, our ability to absorb it suffers.

-- Blood Sugar – insulin resistance and Type 2 diabetes can cause us to lose more magnesium from our bodies than we are getting from our recommended daily amounts.
-Oddly enough, it actually helps maintain blood pressure levels.
+- Blood Sugar – insulin resistance and Type 2 diabetes can cause us to lose more magnesium.
+Oddly enough, it helps maintain blood pressure levels.

-- Crohn’s Disease – those with Crohn’s can have a hard time absorbing magnesium, as well.
+- Crohn’s Disease – those with Crohn’s can have a hard time absorbing magnesium.
 This can also apply to those with Celiac disease.